Dunsany Castle and Demesne: History

 The Dunsany Estate was reduced by the operation of the Land Acts in the late 19th and early 20th century but the castle remained surrounded by its original demesne, and other estate lands remain around the district, some adjacent to the demesne and some remote.

 Much of the work of the writer Lord Dunsany was done at the Castle, notably in a room in one of the building's towers.
 The author commissioned a two-storey extension to one side of the rear of the castle in 1910.
-Designed by George Jack from the office of William Morris, it was built in an "Arts & Crafts" style by 1914 and contains a spacious billiard room, two bedrooms, and other facilities.
+Designed by George Jack from the office of William Morris, it was built in an Arts and Crafts style by 1914 and contains a spacious billiard room, two bedrooms, and other facilities.

 The castle was the scene for an early fashion show by Sybil Connolly, in 1953, which was featured on the cover of Life magazine.
 The dower house and its lands were sold in the latter half of the 20th century.
 Since the 1990s, work has been carried out to restore parts of the castle, and some of the Dunsany properties in the demesne, the hamlet at Dunsany crossroads, and in Trim.

 The family's other castle, the largest in Ireland but a ruin, Trim Castle, was transferred to the State in 1993, such a transfer having been refused in the late 19th century.

+In 2025, the Castle was owned and lived in by Randal Plunkett, 21st Baron of Dunsany.

 Castle structure

-The castle is entered through a projecting porch and a lobby with a worked plaster ceiling, which contain military memorabilia.
-Beyond are the central hallway, featuring the principal stairway and a vaulted ceiling, and a private secondary hall.
+The castle is entered through an outer lobby and then an inner lobby with a worked plaster ceiling, both of which contain military memorabilia.
+Beyond are the central hallway, featuring the principal stairway and a vaulted ceiling, and a more private secondary hall.
 The ground floor holds the grand dining room, with portraits of past family members, the former estate office, and a fine arts and crafts billiards room.
 Also present in the historic castle core, off a spinal corridor ("the passage"), are the ancient kitchen and a more modern one, a bedroom suite, and other rooms.
-The corridor in turn connects to buildings on the castle's internal yard, with living spaces and the gallery of the artist Edward Plunkett, the late 20th Lord Dunsany.
+The corridor in turn connects to buildings on the castle's internal yard, with living spaces and the gallery of the 20th Baron of Dunsany, the late artist also known as Eddie Plunkett or Eddie Dunsany.

 On the first floor of the historic castle are the library, and drawing-room, which has Stapleton plasterwork from 1780.
 The library, which may have been worked on by James Shiel, is in the "Gothic Revival" style, with a "beehive" ceiling.
 Also on this floor is a secondary stairway (where a "priest's hole" for hiding Catholic priests formerly existed).
 The third floor holds ornate bedrooms, some with attached bathrooms, and the principal one also with a dressing room.
 One of the bedrooms is reputedly haunted.